In early November we have the arrival of 10 hour days in our garden. Short days have a big effect on how things grow in your garden.

 Nearly all garden crops simply shut down when there is less than 10 hours of daylight per day.
 Plant growth becomes almost (but not quite) zero during these dark months.
 Even leafy greens like lettuce, spinach and Swiss chard hardly grow at all during this time.

-When days with 10 hours or less of day light arrive in your garden varies based on your latitude.
+The arrival of 10 hour days in your garden varies based on your latitude.
 The further north you live the sooner those days arrive and the longer they last.
 An easy guide for most people in the north is to assume the Persephone months are basically November, December and January.
 My area is a good example of this.
 We live at roughly 41 degrees north.
 10 hour days arrive for us right around November 10th and stay until the end of January.

 Of course for a big portion of the northern hemisphere the lack of daylight corresponds with cold winter weather.
 But believe it or not it’s not the cold weather that shuts down our gardens.
 Even plants that are protected by green houses, cold frames or hoop houses still stop growing during the winter.
 So even those of you in the much warmer southern climates will find your vegetables going to sleep when the 10 hour day arrives.